slok/go-helm-template/README.md

 }
 ```

-## Tradeoffs

-This library doesn't support anything apart from simple `helm template`. dependencies, hooks... and similar _fancy_ features, are not supported.

 ## Examples

 - [Chart unit test](./examples/chart-unit-test): An example that shows how to use the library for chart unit testing.